Spread of the corona virus in Bosnia and HerzegovinaCurrently: 10.1 new infections per day per 100,000 inhabitants

 3 percent of newborns are underweight.

 The medical care provided by doctors and hospitals in Bosnia and Herzegovina is above average, but is not as good as the average within the EU.
 The country provides 3.5 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 6,600 physicians in Bosnia and Herzegovina, there are about 2.00 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
 According to current information, about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.

 The graph shows the development of the drinking water supply in Bosnia and Herzegovina.
 The direct and permanent supply of tested drinking water is shown in green.
 The red line shows the percentage of the population that is supplied with additional measures.
 In this case all origins such as tested springs or supplied water are included.